Bien21-00590/Robotics2_FK-IK_Group2_sphericalmanipulator_2024/README.md

 [Insert H03]

-Now that we have the final HTM, we should be all set for the Forward Kinematics of our Spherical Manipulator.
+Now that we have the final HTM, needs for the Forward Kinematics of our Spherical Manipulator has been obtained.

 ## Inverse Kinematics